 When used with a standard Logix processor, the 527 also has built-in hardwired Safe Torque-off support.

 The 527 shares a common power structure with the 523 and 525.
 According the representative I talked to at the show, the 527 control module can be used to replace an existing 523 or 525 control module (or vice versa.)

-If you have any comments, questions, or corrections, please don’t hesitate to share them with us by filling out the “leave a reply” form at the bottom of this page.
+If you have any comments, questions, or corrections, please don't hesitate to share them with us by filling out the “post a comment or question” link below.